| MINUTES OF ANNUAL MEETING

 Matt Witman

 There were no nominations from the floor.
-Moved by Bill Witman, seconded by Matt Witman to close the nominations and instruct the Secretary to cast a unanimous ballot.
-Unanimously Carried.
+The nominations were closed and Secretary was asked to cast a unanimous ballot.

 Chairman Colladay called for old business or new business.
 There was none.